kennylavender/development-notes/functors-monads.md

 `x * sm = x`

+## Semi Group
+A type that implements a concat method.
+The concat method must be associative.
+Because Semi groups combine and are associative they can be a monoid, but not all of them are because not all of them allow/follow the special member rule.

 ## Monoid
 Is a collection of things and a rule for combining those things.
 The rule for combining those things must follow 2 meta rules: